Eighth Annual Stevens Mathematical Olympiad Demonstrates Value Beyond the Classroom

 Mathematics is compelling in that it transcends boundaries, finding relevance in virtually every industry.
 It is the foundation for all engineering and science disciplines, and it is the fundamental basis of STEM (science, technology, engineering, and mathematics)-related topics in our daily lives.

-Underscoring that a deep understanding of mathematical principles is also key to unlocking artificial intelligence's potential, Zu said, “As AI technologies and their applications are exploding in power and pervasiveness across society, math has become more important than ever.”
+Underscoring that a deep understanding of mathematical principles is also key to unlocking artificial intelligence's potential, with Dean Zu adding, “As AI technologies and their applications are exploding in power and pervasiveness across society, math has become more important than ever.”

 Note: All images of participants are featured with their consent.